-1. Measure and Estimate. biNu provides a tool to help you determine the cost of each visit and to anticipate the monthly cost of providing #datafree content.
-Often 80% of the data cost is caused by 20% of the functionality, focussing on these areas can help cost management.
-Estimating the increased engagement that converting to #datafree generates will depend on your business. biNu has witnessed engagement growth of 1000% through the introduction of #datafree content.
+1. Measure and Estimate.
+Datafree provides a tool to help you determine the cost of each visit and to anticipate the monthly cost of providing #datafree content.
+Often 80% of the data cost is caused by 20% of the functionality, focusing on these areas can help cost management.
+Estimating the increased engagement that converting to #datafree generates will depend on your business.
+Datafree has witnessed engagement growth of 1000% through the introduction of #datafree content.

 2. Optimisation.
 Your website may have been developed to be light on data but we have not yet seen a site where a little focus on optimisation would not significantly improve the ROI of #datafree conversion.

 3. Control.
-The biNu platform provides a comprehensive set of tools to ensure that the data you pay for is being used for the purpose you intended.
-You can write special rules to narrowly restrict the traffic based on URL, content type etc. You can set daily and monthly spend limits, define limits to block unexpected load peaks. biNu provides a suite of reports to allow you to monitor, analyse and optimise the cost.
+The Datafree platform provides a comprehensive set of tools to ensure that the data you pay for is being used for the purpose you intended.
+You can write special rules to narrowly restrict the traffic based on the URL, content type etc. You can set daily and monthly spend limits, define limits to block unexpected load peaks.
+Datafree provides a suite of reports to allow you to monitor, analyse and optimise the cost.

 Keeping it #datafree